Post-Graduate Fellowship: University of Massachusetts Amherst

 FELLOWSHIP TRAINING OVERVIEW

-The mission of the CCPH Post-Graduate Du Bois Scholars Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work.
+The mission of the CCPH Post-Graduate W.E.B.
+Du Bois Scholars Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work.
 We will offer continued supervised clinical experience, to deepen and broaden the fellow's clinical skills.
 Our goal is for them to leave the fellowship en route to the independent level of clinical practice and prepared to take on leadership roles.
-Fellows will be expected, in addition to general clinical responsibilities, to select an area of specialty that they would like to focus on.
-This may include areas such as consultation, outreach, emergency intervention, group therapy, college mental health intervention.
+Fellows will be expected, in addition to general clinical responsibilities, to provide training and support to underrepresented campus communities.

 Eligibility: Successful completion of social work master’s degree.

 Structure: 12 month benefited fellowship position.
 Occasional evening hours required.